mautic/documentation/en/plugins/sugarcrm.md

 SSL.
 Your Mautic instance has to run on HTTPS.
 SugarCRM will not allow you to synchronize with an application in HTTP.

 ## Get the SugarCRM client credentials
-To enable the SugarCRM plugin, you’ll need to get API credential from your SugarCRM account (public and private key) and a valid username and password.
+To enable the SugarCRM plugin, you’ll need to get API credential (Oauth keys) from your SugarCRM account (public and private key) and a valid username and password.

 ## Configure the Mautic SugarCRM plugin
 1. Insert the keys to the Mautic SugarCRM plugin and authorize it.